How To Run On A Treadmill? Everything You Need To Know

 • Presets and intervals are pre-programmed mixtures of speed and incline to shake up your workouts.
 They are often categorized as cardio, strength, marathon, uphill, etc. Set and forget – the settings would change independently.

-Running on a treadmill
+Boy is running on a treadmill

-2. Warm Up and Cool Down
+2. Warm Up And Cool Down

 How to start running on a treadmill?
 Slow and steady!
 It’s tempting to hop on and go all out.
 However, your muscles need pre-stretch and blood supply to accommodate vigorous exercises.
 Similarly, the pulse also favors a gradual increment.
 Slowly phase out the fast pace before getting off the platform.